Speakers & Panelists

 Lee T. Black is the Building & Grounds Supervisor for the Darlington Community School District.
 He began working for the district in August of 2014 and oversees the day to day maintenance and custodial operations at Darlington.
 A 2001 graduate of Darlington High School, Black helped to plan the solar project at the district, which includes a 156KW photovoltaic system.

-Chelsea Chandler is the Environmental Initiatives Coordinator at the Wisconsin Academy.
+Chelsea Chandler is the director of the Academy's Environmental Initiatives.
 She leads the Climate & Energy and Waters of Wisconsin Initiatives, to which she brings her interdisciplinary experience and passion for researching and communicating solutions to environmental challenges.

 Rob Crain is Senior Regulatory Affairs Manager at Alliant Energy, where he has served in a variety of roles since joining the company more than a decade ago.
 In his current role, Crain assists with the development of regulatory policy and strategy on behalf of the company and it’s nearly half million Wisconsin customers.
 In addition to these duties, Crain also serves on the Board of Directors for the Wisconsin Public Utility Institute.